grvkamath/grvkamath.github.io/_pages/publications.md

 ### 2025
 - Gaurav Kamath, Michelle Yang, Siva Reddy, Morgan Sonderegger and Dallas Card.
 'Semantic Change is Not Primarily a Generational Process'.
 Under review at <i>Proceedings of the National Academy of Sciences of the United States of America</i>.

 - Ada Tur, Gaurav Kamath and Siva Reddy.
 'Language Models Largely Exhibit Human-like Constituent Ordering Preferences'.
-Submitted to NAACL 2025.
+Accepted to NAACL 2025 (Main Conference).

 ### 2024
 - Gaurav Kamath, Sebastian Schuster, Sowmya Vajjala and Siva Reddy. <a href="https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00670/121540/Scope-Ambiguities-in-Large-Language-Models"> 'Scope Ambiguities in Large Language Models'</a>.
 In <i>Transactions of the Association for Computational Linguistics</i>.